aritraonlinecourse-debug/Feedants-Full-Stack/README.md

 5. Submission Closed
 6. Result Declared

-The current state controls which actions are available to the user.
+The current state is used by the frontend and backend to determine which information and actions should be available.

-For example, users can register only when registration is open, and they can submit an entry only when submissions are open.
+For example, registration is available only during the registration period, while submission is available only during the submission period.

 ### 2.3 Registration